-Root River Park contains forest, floodplain, and prairie plant communities that provide critical habitat and refuge for a variety of flora and fauna.
-The Minnesota County Biological Survey (MCBS) identifies the southwestern region of the park as an area of high biodiversity significance.
+- " Stunning vertical limestone cliffs along the southern shore of the river - " High topographic relief from bluff tops and forested gullies to prairies and floodplain forests support a variety of plant communities - " Several rare plant and animal species occur within the park - " Rare mussel species occur within the river - " Southwestern region of the park rated as an area of high biodiversity significance by the Minnesota County Biological Survey - " Diverse habitats support a variety of resident and migratory birds, pollinator species, and upland and aquatic mammals - " Great fishing opportunities within the river, especially smallmouth bass region of the park as an area of high biodiversity significance.
 Certain areas within the park harbor rare plant and animal species included in the Minnesota Department of Natural Resources (DNR) list of endangered, threatened, and species of special concern, and Species in Greatest Conservation Need (SGCN).
 County staff is currently working on restoring the grassland/prairie plant communities within the park.